So you want to be a fashion blogger?

 Fashion-focused blogs have been around since the earliest online journals began to emerge, but rather than peter out in popularity over time they’ve evolved into an industry in their own right – and have become far more sophisticated – thanks largely to the technology available to WordPress users.

-Whether you want to tap into your passion for fashion, cross promote your business or generate an online revenue stream, starting your own fashion blog – and developing an avid following of readers – is simple with our key tips.
+Whether you want to tap into your passion for fashion, cross-promote your business or generate an online revenue stream, starting your own fashion blog – and developing an avid following of readers – can be a rewarding and lucrative endeavor.

 Why Start a Fashion Blog?

 There are tons of great reasons to launch your own fashion or style blog: not least because it’s a high-demand field of blogging, which means readers are actively seeking out great content.